m3o/docs/pages/getting-started/private-repos.markdown

 # Using Private Repos

-M3O supports private repos by passing your git credentials securely to our runtime as secrets.
+The Micro Platform supports private repos by passing your git credentials securely to our runtime as secrets.
 To enable private repos simply store your credentials locally with the following command.

 ```